microsoft/azure-health-data-services-workshop/Challenge-08 - DICOM/Readme.md

 Or

-**Advanced Path** You can follow the provided articles that go over how to programmatically call with DICOM service API using C#, Python, or cURL.
+**Advanced Path** You can follow the provided articles that go over how to programmatically call the DICOM service API using C#, Python, or cURL.

 ## Basic Path